Islamic State blows away Gulf qualms about joining U.S. military action

 But security is not the only kind of worry facing the Arab members of the anti-Islamic State alliance.

-Maintaining a united front may also be hard, because of disputes between Qatar and some of its Gulf Arab neighbors about the role of Islamists in Arab politics.
+Maintaining a united front may also be hard, because of disputes between Qatar and some of its Gulf Arab neighbours about the role of Islamists in Arab politics.

 Although the Gulf states are all opposed to Syrian President Bashar al-Assad, Saudi Arabia last year leaned heavily on Qatar to desist from providing money and weaponry to some of Syria's more radical Islamist rebels.